If you have Chronic Obstructive Pulmonary Disease, it’s going to be a problem for buying life insurance.

 Case Study: Male, 57 y/o, diagnosed with COPD at 54, former smoker but quit after diagnosis, using an inhaler occasionally

 This applicant used to be a fairly heavy smoker and this caused his COPD.
-After his diagnosis, the applicant tried to buy life insurance right away and was denied because tobacco still showed up in his blood stream.
+After his diagnosis, and was rejected because tobacco still showed up in his blood stream.
 The applicant decided to quit smoking immediately after

 We recommended this applicant take another PFT to see whether quitting smoking made an impact.
 His COPD appeared less severe than when he first appeared so we recommended he reapply with his new PFT results.
 Since it had been several years since he last smoked, the applicant did not test positive for smoking this time around.
 As a result, he received substandard level-2 policy.
 This was more expensive than a regular policy but not a bad rating for someone with COPD.